rather-labs/Whatsapp-bot/backend-bot/README.md

 MIT License - see LICENSE file for details.

+# TODOs

+* By default activate temporal messages in new chats.

 ## Support

 For issues and questions, please check the GitHub repository or create an issue.